Residential Expansion Threshold

 A clear process for alterations.

-Beginning in 2005, the Planning Department began to look at project applications that weren’t proposing to demolish entire properties, but were proposing to remove a significant portion of the building.
-These projects were not subject to Planning Commission review as they were not classified as “demolitions” as defined by the Department of Building Inspection (DBI).
+In 2005, the Planning Department began to look at project applications that weren’t proposing to demolish entire residential properties, but were proposing to remove a significant portion of the building.
+As they were not classified as “demolitions” as defined by the Department of Building Inspection (DBI), these projects were not subject to Planning Commission review.

 Any project application that proposes one or more of the following criteria is considered “Tantamount to Demolition” and subject to San Francisco Planning Code Section 317.